kuasar-io/kuasar/docs/containerd.md

 ## Building and installing containerd

+- Please note that for compatibility with Containerd, it is recommended to use Go version 1.19 or later.

-`git` clone the codes of containerd fork version from kuasar repository.
+- `git` clone the codes of containerd fork version from kuasar repository.

 ```bash
 git clone https://github.com/kuasar-io/containerd.git